cdrummey216/whoami/README.md

 * For fc, c = 1 − ϕ
 * Binary state of I am not alive
 * The values for a, b are notional and assume that either question could be asked to an identity.
 The values for a, b are what can be inferred.
+* the formula for the Golden Ratio (a+b/a) has values a and b. when the result of the equation is ϕ, the formula acts as the engine for identity, the ideal is fc, c = 1 - ϕ but other values possible in place of ϕ (shown below)
 * a = I am not alive //no "I" exists, the question "Who am I?" would not be asked
 * b = I am not alive //missing context, no "I" (*you*) exists to ask "Who are you?" about
 * a+b/a = a/b = ϕ //important proptery